gmastrantoni/Estimating-Market-Values-of-Italian-Buildings/README.md

-# Estimating Asset Market Values of Italy
+# Estimating Market Values of Italian Buildings
  Real-estate's market values estimation based on official data retrieved from the OMI database provided by the Italian Revenue Agency (Agenzia delle Entrate) and combined with building footprints from DBSN database.

 ## Project Overview